GMyhf/2025fall-cs201/AI_literacy.md

 1. What is the purpose of tokenizing text in the context of building a large language model?

+Tokenization is a crucial preprocessing step for creating embeddings for an LLM.
+It involves splitting input text into individual tokens, which are either words or special characters, to prepare the text for further processing and embedding creation.

 2. Describe the process of tokenizing text using Python's regular expression library 're'.

+The 're.split' function can be used to split text based on specific patterns.
+By defining a regular expression that matches whitespace characters, punctuation marks, and other special characters, we can separate the text into individual tokens.
+The resulting list can then be further processed to remove redundant whitespace characters.

 3. Why is it important to consider capitalization when tokenizing text for LLM training?

+  Capitalization helps LLMs distinguish between proper nouns and common nouns, understand sentence structure, and learn to generate text with proper capitalization.
+Therefore, preserving capitalization during tokenization is beneficial for training effective language models.

 4. Explain the trade-off between removing whitespaces during tokenization and keeping them.

+Removing whitespaces reduces memory and computing requirements.
+However, keeping whitespaces can be useful for training models that are sensitive to the exact structure of the text, such as Python code, which relies on indentation and spacing.

 5. Match the terms to its description on the right: